imoyer/stepdance/doc/readme.md

 Although three standoffs are shown for the OLED, **only two should be installed on the PCB**.
 For an old-style OLED display, these are the left and right-most standoffs.
 For a new-style OLED, these are the top row of standoffs.

 #### Microcontroller
-The Stepdance driver module uses a Teensy 4.1, which is based off the badass IMXRT1062 (32-bit, 600MHz).
+The Stepdance driver module uses a Teensy 4.1, which is based off the IMXRT1062 (32-bit, 600MHz).
 The pinout we use is shown below:
 ![](/doc/images/module_driver_teensy.png)

 Notes on pin selection: